 Duration: 5 - 10 minutesWhat happens?

-It can be easy to wake-up during this stage of sleep so keep distractions to a minimum.
-It helps to keep devices out of sight and to sleep in a dark and quiet space.
+It can be easy to wake up during this stage of sleep so keep distractions to a minimum.
+Keeping devices out of sight and sleeping in a dark and quiet space will help you fall asleep.
+If you can’t fall asleep, get out of bed and do something in a different room for a few minutes before returning to bed.

 Duration: 20 minutesWhat happens?